odoo/odoo/doc/howtos/rdtraining/05_securityintro.rst

 Data Files (CSV)
 ================

 Odoo is a highly data driven system.
-Although behavior is customized using Python code part of a module's value is in the data it sets up when loaded.
+Although behavior is customized using Python code, part of a module's value is in the data it sets up when loaded.
 One way to load the data is through a CSV file.
 For example, the
 `list of country states <https://github.com/odoo/odoo/blob/master/odoo/addons/base/data/res.country.state.csv>`__